privacycg/is-logged-in/README.md

 ### Defending Against Abuse

-If websites were allowed to set the IsLoggedIn status whenever they want, it would not constitute a trustworthy signal and would most likely be abused for user tracking.
-We must therefore make sure that IsLoggedIn can only be set when the browser is convinced that the user meant to log in or the user is already logged in and wants to stay logged in.
+If websites were allowed to set login status whenever they want, it would not constitute a trustworthy signal and would most likely be abused for user tracking.
+We must therefore make sure that login status can only be set when the browser is convinced that the user meant to log in or the user is already logged in and wants to stay logged in.

 Another potential for abuse is if websites don’t call the logout API when they should.
-This could allow them to maintain the privileges tied to logged in status even after the user logged out.
+This could allow them to maintain the privileges tied to login status even after the user logged out.

-There are several ways the browser could make sure the IsLoggedIn status is trustworthy:
+There are several ways the browser could make sure the login status is trustworthy:

 * Require websites to use WebAuthn or a password manager (including